jonklein/snell/README.md

 - Most importantly -- Snell is just a proof of concept: *it is currently only built to handle simple GET requests*

-The framework should be easily extensible to a more complete feature-set, but at this time, only simple GET returning HTML is
+The framework should be easily extensible to a more complete feature-set, but at this time, only simple GET requests returning HTML are supported.

 - Not yet possible to build Swift CLI tools linked against a framework...

-This limitation means that we cannot build a standalone command-line binary linking against a compiled Snell framework
+This limitation means that we cannot build a standalone command-line binary linking against a compiled Snell framework.

 - ... nor is it possible to build static Swift libraries